jeffersonmejia/blog/README.md

-# blog
+## Introduction
-About frontend technologies
+Blog about frontend technologies with HTML and CSS.
+Animations implemented.